-In business today, it seems that mergers are as commonplace as reorders.
+In business today, it seems that recently merged organizations are as commonplace as reorders.
 If a merger has not affected you, I’d be surprised.
 With the blending of two cultures, generally come challenges and opportunities.
 To better focus on the opportunities, and not the challenges, follow the recommended process below.

 1. Decide Synergistic Expectations.
-Be clear on what you are looking to have happen, resulting from the merger or acquisition.
+Be clear on what you are looking to have happen, resulting from the recently merged organizations.
 Top on many lists is economies of scale that generally result is cost savings.

 2. Inventory the Expectations of Employees, Management and Executives.
 Job security will most likely on the minds of middle management and workers.
 Executive compensation parity will on the mind of many.

 3. Inventory the Core Competencies from Each Company.
 When products and services from each differ, but serve a similar market that’s synergy.
 Yet, when products are similar but have different markets, which also can mean synergy.
-Have a strategic plan about how economies of scale will be achieved, through sales, through purchasing, or hopefully, both.
+Have a strategic plan about how economies of scale will be achieved, through sales, through purchasing, or hopefully, both for recently merged organizations.

 5. Decide where Circles of Interest, Expectations and Inventories from above overlap, and where they do not.
 The more the circles of interest from each faction overlap, the more reason each has to make the marriage work.
 This was a problem with the failed merger of Price/Costco in the mid-nineties.

 6. Uncover Expected Roadblocks to the Blending Process Before you merge.
 As with Price/Costco, today simply known as Costco, it was the ancillary issues of office buildings and mall development that they couldn’t on that kept their focus off the core competencies and developing synergistic economies of scale.
-As you might guess, there are several areas of potential roadblocks.
+As you might guess, there are several areas of potential roadblocks for recently merged organizations to deliver success.
 The not-invented-here mentality is common.